To draw, you must close your eyes and sing

 Today I’m sharing cards using a technique I have never tried before.
 I wanted to create something new, unique and spectacular.
 One of my goals has been to create in a way that I enjoy and feel my own style.
 So, I think this is “me” And I want to inspire you to create!

-I intentionally used the “normal’ cardstock which doesn’t work for “wet watercolor technique” (read about my watercolor technique), I mean that cardstock is not suitable for blending colors with water.
+I intentionally used the “normal’ cardstock which doesn’t work for “wet watercolor technique”, I mean that cardstock is not suitable for blending colors with water.
 I used watercolor Zig “Art & Graphic Twin” markers without water to create cards in this technique.

 I started with a piece of white cardstock and blended a bright background onto it using altenew inks.
 After blending was done, I added a few water splatters and left this to dry a little while.
 Then I did a bit of masking and stamped flowers and leaves using watercolor resistant black ink.